nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Adds a schedule while all schedules are being shown

-   1. Prerequisites: List all schedules using the `list-s` command.
-At least 1 existing schedule in the list.
+   1. Prerequisites: List all tutors using the `list-t` command.
+At least 1 existing tutor in the list.

    2. Test case: `add-s 1 st/2023-05-05T09:00 et/2023-05-05T11:00`<br>
       Expected: New schedule for the first tutor in tutor list is added into the schedule list.
 Details of the added